 Showcasing at Bridal Shows

 Bridal shows are held in major cities everywhere each year.
 Bridal shows are organized to promote an area’s wedding suppliers in a way that provides a lot of convenience for brides.
 What’s great for those who attend bridal shows is that it serves as a one-stop shop to get to know the various vendors and services that are involved in the wedding itself – simply in a wedding expo format.

 What can you find at bridal shows?
-Bridal gowns (lots of bridal gowns), cakes, floral options, invitations/party favors, limousine/car services, photographers, wedding décor and more.
+Bridal gowns, cakes, floral options, invitations/party favors, limousine/car services, photographers, wedding décor and more.

 Robert Chevalier, president of Chevalier Associates, has been involved in his family's advertising and promotions business since 1977 when he was nine years old, as manager of the exhibitor coffee & donut cart.
 Hundreds of wedding expos later, Chevalier is regarded as an accomplished professional in the Massachusetts bridal show industry.

-Chevalier offers the following 10 tips to producing a bridal show: Set goals and prioritize.
-Know what you need to get done (find a facility, select the date and time of the show, know how many vendors you need to participate, set deadlines).
+Chevalier offers the following 10 tips to producing a bridal show.
+Know what you need to get done, such as finding a facility, selecting the date and time of the show, knowing how many vendors you need to participate and setting deadlines.

 Quality of the Show

 Wide aisles make it easy for the brides to navigate among the wedding vendors.
 Make sure booths are spacious, so it is easy to see what is being offered.
 Create a fun and energetic atmosphere for the attendees and exhibitors.